 Like the Snowflake Cross, St. Brighid's Cross is a very delicate looking cross.
 Delicate, because it's usually made from brittle straw stalks.
 (See also Palm Cross and Communion Cross.)
-Sometimes this is called a Straw Cross, Imbolc Cross or St. Bride's Cross (variously spelled Brigid, Bridget, Bridgit or Brigit).
+Sometimes this is called a Straw Cross, Imbolc Cross or St. Bride's Cross (variously spelt Brigid, Bridget, Bridgit or Brigit).

 Who was St. Brighid?
 To be honest, we don't know.

-There are several references to a pagan female deity named Brig (Brigindo, Brigantia, or Bricta) in pre-Christian Scandinavia, the British Isles, and Northern France.
+There are several references to a female Pagan deity named Brig (Brigindo, Brigantia, or Bricta) in pre-Christian Scandinavia, the British Isles, and Northern France.

-In such agricultural communities, the obvious dependency on the seasons and weather for people's wealth, health and even survival, meant that pagan customs and beliefs were deeply ingrained.
+In agricultural communities, the dependency on the seasons and weather for people's wealth, health and even survival, meant that Pagan customs and beliefs were deeply ingrained.
 Medieval Christian missionaries had their work cut out to convert them, and it is not surprising that missionaries would adopt and adapt existing customs and beliefs to infiltrate, to be accepted and ultimately respected by the farmers.
 For a nun to use the name 'Brighid' would give the message that she was to replace the goddess Brig.

 Here then, is the story of a nun named Brighid.
 She may, or may not, have actually existed, but the story is nice anyway.

 Brighid was born circa 451 A.D. to Brocca, a Christian woman who had been baptized by St. Patrick.
 Brighid's father, however, was not Christian.
-In fact he was the pagan king of Leinster and named her after Brig, the pagan goddess of fire and purification.
+In fact he was the Pagan king of Leinster and named her after Brig, the Pagan goddess of fire and purification.
 She was brought up as a Druid but in 468 she converted to Christianity and became a nun.

 After seeing to the construction of a convent in Kildare, Brighid became its Abbess, and effectively the Superioress General for all the convents in Ireland.
-Why this young girl was given so much authority is unknown, but perhaps it was in recognition of her fortitude in moving away from such a strong pagan background to become a Christian nun.
+Why this young girl was given so much authority is unknown, but perhaps it was in recognition of her fortitude in moving away from such a strong Pagan background to become a Christian nun.

 In this appointment she achieved many things, not least the creation of schools covering religious education, art and metal working.
 These schools produced elaborately illuminated copies of the Gospels, one of which survived until a few hundred years ago and known as the 'Book of Kildare'.